syncfusion-content/wpf-docs/wpf/PropertyGrid/Sorting.md

 documentation: ug
 ---

-# Sorting and ordering the Properties
+# Sorting the Properties

-Users can sorting and ordering the properties according to their needs.
-You can change the sorting order of the properties by [SortDirection](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~SortDirection.html) property and ordering the properties by [Display](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute?view=netframework-4.8) Attribute's [Order](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute.order?view=netframework-4.8) field of the property.
+Users can sort and order the properties according to their needs.
+You can change the sorting order of the properties by [SortDirection](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~SortDirection.html) property.
 Values of `SortDirection` property is `Ascending`, `Descending` and `Null`.
 The Default value of the `SortDirection` property is `Ascending` order.

-## Sorting without Ordering
+## Sorting the Properties

 Properties in the [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) are sorted by using the `SortDirection` property as the `Ascending` or `Descending` order based on the property name.
 If the properties are in the grouped state, then the groups are sorted based on the group name.